Water-holding frog

-Ranoidea platycephala, is a species of frog that is common in most Australian states and territories and is commonly referred to as the water-holding frog but has also been referred to as the eastern water-holding frog, and the common water holding frog.
-This species belongs to the Pelodryadinae subfamily of the Hylidae family but differs from most other members of this subfamily as it is a ground dweller and undertakes aestivation.
+The water-holding frog (Cyclorana platycephala), is a species of frog that is common in most Australian states and territories.
+It is also commonly referred to as the eastern water-holding frog and the common water holding frog.
+This species belongs to the Pelodryadidae family but differs from most other members as it is terrestrial and fossorial and undertakes aestivation.

 Description

 The water-holding frog is characterised as having a broad and slightly flattened head that is greater in width than length.
 They have dorsally tilted eyes that are more prominent to the top of their heads, which makes them distinguishable from other similar species and enhances their downward vision and binocular perspective.
 Their arms and hindlimbs are short and they have extensively webbed toes that increase the surface area of their feet enabling them to swim quickly underwater to hunt for prey and escape predators.
 The undersides of both back feet have a metatarsal tubercle, which is a small ridge that functions like a shovel and is used to dig.
 Their bodies are thick and range in colour from olive and dull yellow and grey to dark brown with white underbellies.
 Colouration varies across population distributions and habitat types, and some may have smooth skin, whereas others may be more granular and finely speckled.
 The varied colouration acts as effective camouflage from predators.
 Adult water holding frogs can reach up to 75mm in length.

 The tadpoles of this species are initially a translucent gold colour, with alternating gold and black patches along their tail muscle.
 As they grow the gold pigment increases over the dorsum and fades into an opaque silver towards the sides and underneath of the body.
 Water holding frog tadpoles can reach a maximum length of 60-70mm.